• Skip to primary navigation

 3. Start Application Identity Service

-The problem might be due to a certain app or program on the taskbar not being identified by the system.
+The problem might be due to a recently pinned app on the Taskbar not being identified by the system.

 Open Windows Services Using Run Command